-How Long is a Person with Monkeypox Contagious?
+How Long is a Person with Mpox Contagious?

-A rash that develops into sores is usually the first symptom of monkeypox.
+A rash that develops into sores is usually the first symptom of mpox.
 These sores may be on or near lips, hands, chest, feet, genitals or anus; they may also be inside the mouth, vagina or anus.
-In some cases, monkeypox can start with flu-like symptoms including:
+In some cases, mpox can start with flu-like symptoms including:

 Muscle aches and backache

 Yes.
 The rash can be extremely itchy or painful, and goes through different stages before finally forming a scab.

 No. Only in very rare cases do people die of mpox.
 According to UC Davis Health, the current strain has a very low mortality rate of approximately 1%.